reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 >
 ```

-Node.js shell is a interactive javascript shell that is mainly to test statments.
-The main power of node.js is when we write a javascript file and run it with nodejs.
+Node.js shell is a interactive javascript shell that is mainly used to test statments.
+The main power of node.js is when we write a javascript file and run it with node.js.
 Lets start with writing a very simple __helloWorld.js__ file and run it with node.js.
 Open your favorite text editor and write the following.

 ```javascript
 function helloworld() {